gnolang/gno/docs/getting-started/local-setup.md

 ## 2. Installing the `gno` development toolkit

 Next, we are going to build and install the `gno` development toolkit.
-`gno` provides ample functionality to the user, among which is running, precompiling, testing and building `.gno` files.
+`gno` provides ample functionality to the user, among which is running, transpiling, testing and building `.gno` files.

 To install the toolkit, navigate to the `gnovm` folder from the repository root, and run the `build` make directive: